 Eoin Sheridan – Fifth Form

 - FOURTH FORM

 I am looking forward to an exciting year with Fourth Form.
-I began teaching in St. Conleth’s last year and have enjoyed every minute of it.
 I love teaching and having the opportunity to be in the company of enthusiastic children each day.
 This is a big year for the boys and girls in Fourth Form: they reach double digits and begin to discover what they are passionate about.
 My goal is to provide a happy environment in which the students can expand their minds, enjoy a strong sense of community and take ownership of their learning.

 - THIRD FORM

 Welcome to St. Conleth’s, my name is Richeal Dillon and I have been teaching here for 16 years.
 I have recently completed my MA in Teaching and Learning and I am delighted to bring all these new skills in to the school and especially in to my classroom.

 In Third Form, the uniqueness of each individual child is celebrated and each student is encouraged and motivated to reach their full potential by striving for the highest achievements possible.
 Several different teaching styles and methods are employed on any given day to motivate, encourage and challenge the children.
 We love to use our interactive board to further explore areas we come across in the curriculum.